raquelxmoss/cycle-color-picker/README.md

 Cycle Color Picker needs to listen for mouseup events on the entire document, rather than just within the Color Picker component.
 As such, we need to use a driver.
 Unfortunately there's no nice way (yet) to seamlessly include a driver that is a dependency of a component, so you need to do a bit of manual work yourself, passing the Mouse and DOM drivers into the Color Picker component.

-### What if I'm already using another mouse driver?

-Yeah… sorry about that.
-There's two options here:

-1. If `Cycle Mouse Driver` fulfills your needs, you could remove your existing mouse driver, and use `Cycle Mouse Driver`
-2. You could rename your existing mouse driver in your sinks and sources (e.g. to `MouseDriver` rather than `Mouse`) and use it along with `Cycle Mouse Driver`

-Neither option is ideal, really.
-I'm hoping to find a way to deal with injecting drivers in a less disruptive way.

 ### Can I use this with RxJs?

 Not yet!
 I'm hoping to work towards stream library diversity soon.